NotJ1/document_creator_src/README.md

 Welcome to Document Creator - A Collaborative Real-time Editor

-This is a full-stack, real-time collaborative document editor, similar to Google Docs, built with a modern tech stack.
-It allows users to create, edit, manage, and share documents in real-time, both for personal use and within organisations.
+This is a full-stack, real-time collaborative document editor, built with a modern tech stack.
+It allows users to create, edit, manage, and share documents in real time both for personal use and within organisations.

 ## Features